Skip to Content

 Dealing With Frost and Freezing Temperatures

-• Water soil before frost hits – moist earth holds heat longer
+• Timing matters: water soil before expected frost since moist earth holds heat longer than dry soil

 Managing Pests and Diseases in Cold Weather